 Identifying the Problem

-We have all undoubtedly encountered passive-aggression at one point or another and undoubtedly will again.
-Thus, it pays off for us to know how to effectively deal with such individuals.
+We have all undoubtedly encountered passive-aggressive behavior at one point or another and undoubtedly will again.
+Thus, it pays to know how to effectively deal with such individuals.
 Therefore, we will examine why people are passive-aggressive and how to effectively deal with them.

 But how do we avoid such destruction?
-One important step, of course, is to identify the envious, or the 'hater.'
-Perhaps she is acting overly friendly or something else sets your radar off.
-Or, as author Robert Greene pointed out in an interview (by Ryan Holiday), there are micro expressions.
-If, for instance, you are telling a coworker how your car broke down, perhaps a momentary sign of enjoyment appears on their face.
+One important step, of course, is to identify the envious or the "hater."
+Perhaps she is acting overly friendly, or something else sets your radar off.
+Or, as author Robert Greene pointed out in an interview (by Ryan Holiday), there are micro-expressions.
+If, for instance, you are telling a passive-aggressive coworker how your car broke down, perhaps a momentary sign of enjoyment appears on their face.

 What to avoid: Do not enable the individual to push your buttons for so long that you end up reacting angrily or aggressively in front of others.
 If you do, he has won.
 And, since envy is such a potential problem, if possible, you might want to create distance between yourself and your hater.
 (Obviously, this is not always possible or the best option.)